Oceanus: Iconography

 Oceanus is represented, identified by inscription, as part of an illustration of the wedding of Peleus and Thetis on the early sixth century BC Attic black-figure "Erskine" dinos by Sophilos (British Museum 1971.111–1.1).
 Oceanus appears near the end of a long procession of gods and goddesses arriving at the palace of Peleus for the wedding.
 Oceanus follows a chariot driven by Athena and containing Artemis.
 Oceanus has bull horns, holds a snake in his left hand and a fish in his right, and has the body of a fish from the waist down.
 He is closely followed by Tethys and Eileithyia, with Hephaestus following on his mule ending the procession.

-Oceanus also appears, as part of a very similar procession of Peleus and Thetis' wedding guests, on another early sixth century BC Attic black-figure pot, the François Vase (Florence 4209).
-As in Sophilos' dinos, Oceanus appears at the end of the long procession, following after the last chariot, with Hephaestus on his mule bringing up the rear.
+Oceanus also appears, as part of a very similar procession of Peleus and Thetis's wedding guests, on another early sixth century BC Attic black-figure pot, the François Vase (Florence 4209).
+As in Sophilos's dinos, Oceanus appears at the end of the long procession, following after the last chariot, with Hephaestus on his mule bringing up the rear.
 Although little remains of Oceanus, he was apparently shown here with a bull's head.
 The similarity in the order of the wedding guests on these two vases, as well as on the fragments a second Sophilos vase (Athens Akr 587), suggests the possibility of a literary source.

 Oceanus is depicted (labeled) as one of the gods fighting the Giants in the Gigantomachy frieze of the second century BC Pergamon Altar.
 Oceanus stands half nude, facing right, battling a giant falling to the right.
-Nearby Oceanus are fragments of a figure thought to be Tethys: a part of a chiton below Oceanus' left arm and a hand clutching a large tree branch visible behind Oceanus' head.
+Nearby Oceanus are fragments of a figure thought to be Tethys: a part of a chiton below Oceanus's left arm and a hand clutching a large tree branch visible behind Oceanus's head.

 In Hellenistic and Roman mosaics, this Titan was often depicted as having the upper body of a muscular man with a long beard and horns (often represented as the claws of a crab) and the lower body of a serpent (cfr.
 Typhon).
 In Roman mosaics, such as that from Bardo, he might carry a steering-oar and cradle a ship.